snowdrop/k8s-infra/ansible/playbook/README.md

 ## Create a host

-To create a host first the host must be added to the Ansible inventory.
+To perform actions against a host, first the host must be added to the Ansible inventory.
 This is done using the following statement:

 ```bash
 $ ansible-playbook ansible/playbook/passstore_controller_inventory.yml -e vm_name=<vm_name> -e pass_provider=<provider> --tag "create"